 Conductor / Music Director

 Music Director Lawrence Eckerling is entering his fifteenth season with the ESO.
 He continues to be committed to the on-going artistic growth of the Evanston Symphony and its talented musicians.
-He was named as 2007 Illinois Conductor of the Year by the Illinois Council of Orchestras, and he also received this accolade in 2007.
+He was named 2014 Illinois Conductor of the Year (Community Orchestras) by the Illinois Council of Orchestras, and he also received this accolade in 2007.